h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 July 23: Attack on Kerch strait ferries by Ukrainian UAVs.
 The rail ferry "Slavyanin" hit in the port Kavkaz.

 July 25: Ukrainian weaponized Yamaha Waverunner FX jet ski found on Turkish beach near Istanbul.

+## Kursk Phase

-##Kursk PhaseJul - Aug: Russia continues to repeatedly target Ukrainian ports and naval bases, scoring some hits.
+Jul - Aug: Russia continues to repeatedly target Ukrainian ports and naval bases, scoring some hits.

 Aug 3: Ukraine hits already damaged Russian Navy Pr.636.3 Improved KILO Class submarine *Rostov-on-Don* (B-237) with an ATACMS in Sevastopol.
 In days after, a decoy submarine is added to the location. *Rostov-on-Don* likely still afloat but seriously damaged.